lssauto/auto-scheduler/docs/classes/time.md

 > returns `"{day} ##:## [AM/PM] - ##:## [AM/PM]"`.

 > ### `getFullStr() -> str`
 > Returns a string containing the full time, the tag, and info about `container`.
+If the Time is a session, then a dropdown menu will be generated to change the time.

 > ### `isEqual(other: Time) -> bool`
 > Compares `other` with `this` to see if they are describing the same time, not if they are the same time instance.